 The Bible says "Put me (God) to the test . . ."
 (Malachi 3:10).
 It also encourages us to test all things (1Thessalonians 5:21).
-Our father says that true faith is based on evidence (Hebrews 11:1).
+God, our heavenly Father, says that true faith is based on evidence (Hebrews 11:1).
 The faith we have that the sun will rise tomorrow, though we have not yet seen it, is because we have seen it rise day by day in our lives.

 At the beginning of the trail was one brick.
 Ten feet away was a pile of two bricks, laid neatly together to form a square.
 Ten feet farther away there are three bricks, in a neat pile.
 Yet another ten feet showed four bricks, in a neat cubic stack.
 Every ten feet you see: five bricks, six bricks, seven bricks, on into the interior of the island in neat piles ten feet apart.